QUESTION: Our association has no legal representation and the board relies solely on our management company for legal advice. Is that legal?

 - Advising boards how the statutes pertain to them or what actions would violate the law or the governing documents.
 (See Supreme Court opinion.)

+Unauthorized Practice of Law.
 Many managers engage in the practice of law without realizing it.
-Based on the guidelines established by the Florida Supreme Court, following are examples of what a California court would likely deem the unlicensed practice of law by community association managers:
+Based on the guidelines established by the Florida Supreme Court, following are examples of what a California court would likely deem the unauthorized practice of law by managers:

 - Proper handling of recall elections,